anaghamoosad/my-pomodoro-app/README.md

 I am creating my own pomodoro Timer web app following the tutorial  https://freshman.tech/pomodoro-timer/

-I am taking inspiration from  https://pomofocus.io/ and https://imissmycafe.com/ to integrate new features into the website for my personal use.
+I am taking inspiration from  https://pomofocus.io/ and https://imissmycafe.com/ to integrate new features into the webapp for my personal use.